-- 3.4 Anticipated Mortality-When determining anticipated mortality for X factor classes, the actuary should review company experience.
+- 3.4 Anticipated Mortality-When determining anticipated mortality for X factor classes, the actuary should evaluate company experience, if available.
 If using anticipated mortality from past determinations, the actuary should confirm that its use is still appropriate based on relevant emerging experience. - 3.4.1 Evaluating Company Experience-When evaluating company experience, the actuary should take into account the level and trend of actual company mortality experience.